Freedom Is Being Present

 Once we developed abstract thinking and language no longer did the information that accumulated in our individual brains die with us but for the first time information that accumulated in our brains could be written down and passed on to future generations.
 Thus abstract thinking and language enabled collective learning and memory in which information outlasts individuals and is accumulated, stored and handed on from generation to generation.
 Abstract thinking and language enabled each new generation of humanity to start out standing on the informational shoulders of what prior generations had learned.

 Our development of abstract thinking and language was arguably the most significant development ever to have occurred on Earth.
 Abstract thinking and language coupled with our eusocial behaviors are what have allowed humans to dominate Earth and to live in ease, comfort and prosperity compared with other creatures.
-(Eusocial behaviour is described in the Building and Defending An Established Nest section on our Why Be Good page.)
+(Eusocial behavior is described in the Building and Defending An Established Nest section on our Why Be Good page.)

 But with those benefits came the challenge of learning how to better manage the stress and the worry that result from thinking too much.